 Will my records be removed after a certain period of time?

-Student disciplinary records are kept indefinitely but will only typically be released for a period of seven years from a student's last date of attendance except in cases resulting in expulsion which will be released indefinitely.
+Student disciplinary records are kept indefinitely but will only typically be released for a period of seven years from a student's last date of attendance except in cases resulting in suspension or expulsion, which will be released indefinitely.

 Who can submit a report or concern?